Marinella: Later career

 On 27 April 1998, Marinella performed in the Athens Concert Hall, performing her older hits to great acclaim.
-Her concert at the small Olympic Stadium of Athens on 1 October 1999 was a great success with more than 25,000 people.
+Her concert at the small Olympic Stadium of Athens on 1 October 1999 was a great success with more than 25,000 people in attendance.

 In November 2002, she collaborated with George Dalaras.
 They performed concerts in Athens and Thessaloniki as well as abroad.
-The tour was titled "Mazi (Together)" and the released live album from these performances reached platinum status in 2003.
+The tour was titled "Mazi (Together)" and they released a live album from these performances which reached platinum status in 2003.

-Marinella performing at the concert "Marinella: Forever... a Legend", held on August 29, 2022, at the Odeon of Herodes Atticus.